-Haytham is an open source eye tracker suited for head-mounted or remote setups.
-It provides real-time gaze estimation in the user’s field of view or in the computer display by analyzing eye movement.
+Haytham is an open source gaze tracker suited for head-mounted or remote setups.
+It provides real-time gaze estimation in the user’s field of view or in a computer display by analyzing eye movement.
 Haytham offers gaze-based interaction with computer screens in fully mobile situations.
 The software is built by C#, using Emgu and AForge image processing libraries.

 ⁃ Real-time gaze estimation in the user’s field of view.